Our trip to Kyrgyzstan only needed a flight to Bishkek, the capital, and the rental of a 4x4.

 absolutely to be lived, even if that was a rare rainy day that spoiled the liveliness of the place (and the photos).

-We went back to the hotel, we slept a bit, we had breakfast and considered what to do.
-We did not have the 4x4 and it was raining, so we decided
+We went back to the hotel, we slept a bit, and we decided

 to walk to Altyn Arashan, a tiny village of shepherds with some tourist accommodation located in a valley above Karakol,